On-Campus Admission to UHP

 - I saw that there is a question about my involvement in the UC Davis community.
 I am not involved on campus but have been involved elsewhere (e.g. my hometown).
 Can I use that experience instead?

-- We specifically want to know how you are involved in and/or contribute to the UC Davis community.
+- We want to know how you are involved in and/or contribute to the UC Davis community.
 It can be any type of involvement (academic or non-academic) with the campus community.
-If you are not already involved on campus, you now have the opportunity to get involved before the March 10 deadline.
-However, you are still welcome to talk about your non-campus involvement elsewhere if it is relevant to the other application questions.
+If you are not already involved on campus, you now have the opportunity to get involved before the deadline.

 Due to the current pandemic, if you have not had the opportunity to be involved in the campus community you may address how you attempted to become involved and/or would seek to get involved when COVID-19 restrictions are lifted.